bconf-lang/bconf/SPEC.md

 // It would be parsed to: ["date", "2025-10-09"] last_login = date("2025-10-09")

-// A custom tag using a key path as an argument
+// A custom modifier using a key path as an argument
 // It would be parsed to: ["to_upper", "app.name"]
 capitalized_name = to_upper(app.name)
 ```

-Implementations may optionally allow users to register their own custom tags with the parser, enabling them to be resolved at parse-time.
+Implementations may optionally allow users to register their own custom modifiers with the parser, enabling them to be resolved at parse-time.
 However, this is not required.

 ## Variables